 Images from the Film Archives – 1999

-1999 marked the beginning of annual photo trips to the western United States rather than to the northeast.
-I hadn’t been out that way since 1982 when my wife and I packed up the tiny car we had and drove across the country to revisit the places I had seen on my very first cross country drive in 1977 with a friend of mine.
+1999 marked the beginning of annual photo trips to the western United States rather than the northeast.
+I hadn’t been there since 1982 when my wife and I packed up the tiny car we had and drove across the country to revisit the places I had seen on the very first of my cross country drives with a friend of mine in 1977.

 Rather than several long days of driving, that first trip began with a short 5-hour flight into Las Vegas, and was basically a circle route around the Grand Canyon, beginning on the south rim for a few days, then stopping in Page to experience Antelope Canyon, with the next stop the Paria River.
 The plan was to hike the beautiful canyon through which the river flows, and I brought along some “river walkers,” hiking shoes specifically designed for being in water.

 After a hearty lunch of crackers and a can of tuna, the entire afternoon was spent hiking along the river’s course, most of it in the water itself, admiring the play of light on the colorful walls of the canyon, how that reflected light illuminated the plants, trees and rock formations, and how it changes character during the course of the day.
 I would come away from that hike with many memorable images that were never scanned, and if the problems with the scanner are ever resolved, this series will be the first to be added to my digital files.
 But before the problems, I did manage to scan these two from the initial hike down this enchanted, red rock canyon.